getify/eslint-plugin-arrow-require-this/README.md

 ### `"nested"`

-To use this configuration option (which is the default), use one of these:
+To configure this form of the rule (which is the default) in your `.eslintrc.json`, use one of these:

 ```js
 "@getify/arrow-require-this": "error"